-10.
+1 1 11 11:

 reporting standards, the auditor

-financial
+process and the internal regarding financial

 Company's financial reporting; (iv)

 systems of management, seek any

-internal as well as tax, information
+internal as well as tax, information it

 accounting and legal and requires from

 financial other employees all of

 controls; (ii) regulatory whom are directed

-performance of requirements to coopera ite with
+performance of requirements to cooperate with

-the internal the com nmittee's
+the internal the committee's

 auditors; • Reviews with requests; (v) meet

 (iii) annual management with company

 independent and the officers, external

 audit of the external auditors or outside

 Company's auditors the counsel, as

 financial results of the necessary; (vi)

 statements, the audit, conduct and

 engagement of including any authorize

-the independent difficulties investigation ns into
+the independent difficulties investigations into

-auditors and the encountered any matter
+auditors and the encountered any matter within

-mittee's
+evaluation of the and issues the committee's

 independent warranting scope of

-auditors' the attention responsibilit
+auditors' the attention responsibilities

-qualifications, of the Audit & iles
+qualifications, of the Audit & responsibilities

 independence Risk

 and Management

 performance; Committee.

+(iv) compliance

+by the Company Reviews with

+with legal and management,

+internal

 regulatory auditors and

 requirements, the external

 including the auditors all

 Company's matters

 disclosure required to

 controls and be

 procedures; and communicated

 (v) evaluation of to the Audit

 Management's & Risk

 process to assess Management

 and manage the Committee

 Company's under

 enterprise risk generally

 issues. accepted

 auditing

 standards.

 II.
 Performance

 of the

 Internal